-There also the matter of the international talent market.
-There are good candidates with great experience beyond our shores, and in an increasingly competitive construction market, it’s useful to keep an mind to sourcing talent overseas.
+There's also the matter of the international talent market.
+There are good candidates with great experience beyond our shores, and in an increasingly competitive construction market, it’s useful to keep a mind to sourcing talent overseas.
 Lots of companies in New Zealand are recruiting from the Philippines or the UK, and here at RobLawMax we have helped many organisations to recruit top construction talent from those markets.

 While this generally comes at a cost, and isn’t advisable in a down time, you can still extract long-term value from these workers if they’re with you during or approaching a bust period.
 They’ll have been through ups and downs in the industry before, and their experience will mean they know how to get your business through a tough time.
 That experience can also be used to your benefit your team long-term by providing mentorship to others, passing on their knowledge to newer or younger members of your business and setting you up for success.